Communicology (formerly Speech)

 The Department of Communicology offers an innovative MA program emphasizing the central processes and functions of human communication.
 To that end, course work, seminars, and student research develop a cross-situational understanding of theory and research in the three areas central to the discipline: message processing, relational communication, and social influence.
 In addition, given our cultural and geographical advantages at UH Manoa, the Department of Communicology excels in teaching and research in intercultural communication.

-All applicants for the MA program in communicology must supplement the application and transcripts required by the Graduate Division with three letters of recommendation (preferably from professors with whom the applicant has worked), a one-page statement of goals, and the GRE General Test scores.
+All applicants for the MA program in communicology must supplement the application and transcripts required by Graduate Education with three letters of recommendation (preferably from professors with whom the applicant has worked), a one-page statement of goals, and the GRE General Test scores.
 These supplementary items should be sent directly to the department.

 Intended candidates for the MA should have a strong undergraduate preparation in communication or a closely allied discipline.
 Students who lack this preparation must make up deficiencies either before or during graduate study.
 In the latter case, the student will be admitted conditionally, pending removal of the deficiencies.
 Applicants may be interviewed as well.